 |The tools I learned have not helped me with my work.||30||7.0|

-We realize there some learners have not used the tools they learned.
-However, it’s compelling to see that more than half of respondents have improved their efficiency and ability to manage and analyze data.
+We realise there some learners have not used the tools they learned.
+However, it’s compelling to see that more than half of respondents have improved their efficiency and ability to manage and analyse data.
 We recently collected data for the fourth round of our long-term impact survey.
 Check out the comprehensive report, and feel free to contribute analysis through an issue or pull request to add to and/or improve the code from this report.

 In addition to the ASEE long-term impact paper and report, we recently published an Analysis of Software and Data Carpentry’s Pre- and Post-Workshop Surveys.
 We’re particularly proud of what respondents had to say about their workshop environment and instructional team: